SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/audit-settings.md

 Once you [take a snapshot](#internal/create-sharepoint-farm-snapshots/manual-snapshots) of your farm, the report will list all site collections and their respective audit settings.

+If you wish for SharePoint (and then SPDocKit) to gather your audit logs, you need to enable them (Site Settings > Site collection audit settings).
+This report will give you an overview of your audit settings state, on each site collection.

 The Audit Settings report contains these columns:

 * Site Collection